xYujiax/serenas-shenanigans/README.md

 In order to better understand what characteristics are associated with different categories of cause, it may be helpful to explore the CAUSE.CATEGORY.DETAIL column to determine how likely its missingness was dependent on the CAUSE.CATEGORY column.
 The CAUSE.CATEGORY.DETAIL column provides extra details on the cause of a power outage (the CAUSE.CATEGORY column).

-Null Hypothesis: The missingness of CAUSE.CATEGORY.DETAIL is NOT dependent on CAUSE.CATEGORY Alt Hypothesis: The missingness of CAUSE.CATEGORY.DETAIL IS dependent on CAUSE.CATEGORY
+Null Hypothesis: The missingness of CAUSE.CATEGORY.DETAIL is NOT dependent on CAUSE.CATEGORY.
+Alt Hypothesis: The missingness of CAUSE.CATEGORY.DETAIL IS dependent on CAUSE.CATEGORY.

 To test whether or not to reject the Null Hypothesis, I calculated the observed Total Variation Distance (TVD) of the data.
 Then, I shuffled the values in the CAUSE.CATEGORY.DETAIL and calculated the shuffled TVD 1000 times to create the empirical distribution below.
 Because the observed TVD is much greater than 95% of the empirical TVDs I simulated, I reject my Null Hypothesis in favor of the Alternate that suggests the missingness of CAUSE.CATEGORY.DETAIL is probably dependent on CAUSE.CATEGORY.

+A plausible interpretation for why the the missingness of a cause category's details is dependent on the kind of cause category an outage has could be made by looking at how cause categories are split into seven categories: severe weather, intentional attack, system operability disruption, equipment failure, public appeal, fuel supply emergency, and islanding.
+For more vague categories like public appeal and intentional attack, it might be difficult to come up with extra details, so those in charge of data collection might not bother to specify any details in CAUSE.CATEGORY.DETAIL and opt to leave it blank instead.
 <iframe src="ass/miss1.html" width=800 height=600 frameBorder=0></iframe>
 I conducted the same kind of test to determine whether CAUSE.CATEGORY.DETAIL and OUTAGE.START.TIME and concluded that it is unlikely that CAUSE.CATEGORY.DETAIL is MAR based on OUTAGE.START.TIME.

-An explanation for why
+This is helpful in understanding that the start time of an outage does not really have any bearing over whether or not the cause category details will be disclosed for a power outage.